flawil-beavers/Future-Engineers_2025/README.md

 | 4          | LEGO Technic Wheels                                                       | -               ||
 | **TOTAL**  |                                                                           | **317.52**      |

-All files for the 3D printed parts can be found in the 3D-Printed-Parts folder on GitHub.
-All parts can be printed without supports at 0.2mm layer height.
-We recommend using PET-G or nGen for the parts (PLA can also be used).
-The wiring diagram can be found in the Wiring Diagram file.
-The instructions for the LEGO chassis can be found in the stud.io file.
+All 3D-printed parts can be printed without supports at 0.2 mm layer height using PET-G or nGen (PLA is also acceptable).
+Files are available in the 3D‑Printed‑Parts](./CAD/Seperate%20Parts/) Folder, and LEGO chassis instructions are provided in the [Lego_Chassis.io](CAD/Lego_Chassis.io) file.

 ---